-- 3.24 Overall, there was not a strong desire to see more housing in Acomb.
+- 3.19 Overall, there was not a strong desire to see more housing in Acomb.
 Most respondents to surveys felt that any new housing should be for small schemes within the Village.
-There are limited opportunities in Acomb for this type of development. - 3.25 The Housing Needs Survey (2017) carried out for Acomb Parish identified a potential shortfall in housing for young families, and market 'affordable' housing (meaning lower cost housing, Starter Homes, or intermediate housing) for lower income families.
+There are limited opportunities in Acomb for this type of development. - 3.20 The Housing Needs Survey (2017) carried out for Acomb Parish identified a potential shortfall in housing for young families, and market 'affordable' housing (meaning lower cost housing, Starter Homes, or intermediate housing) for lower income families.
 The survey advocated a policy intervention to seek to increase provision of specifically this type of housing to allow younger families and first-time buyers to stay in Acomb.
-Therefore, the Neighbourhood Plan seeks to support, where appropriate, the provision of smaller, lower cost housing, which will go towards meeting the needs of younger families. - 3.26 The survey conducted for the Neighbourhood Plan revealed a strong desire for more bungalows, and smaller housing units, such as 2/3 bed houses.
-Therefore, the local need is for smaller units, lower cost housing and 'Starter Homes' which will help younger people get onto the housing ladder.
+Therefore, the Neighbourhood Plan seeks to support, where appropriate, the provision of smaller, lower cost housing, which will go towards meeting the needs of younger families. - 3.21 The survey conducted for the Neighbourhood Plan revealed a strong desire for more bungalows, and smaller housing units, such as 2/3 bed houses.
+Therefore, the local need is for smaller units, lower cost housing and 'Starter Homes' which will help younger people get onto the housing ladder. - 3.22 How development is integrated into the Village is highly important to residents.

-- 3.27 Local Green Spaces and community facilities have been identified in Policies 1 and 2.
-Any scheme that involves the loss of any of these identified Local Green Spaces or Community Facilities will not be supported unless they comply with criteria in those policies. - 3.28 How development is integrated into the Village is highly important to residents.
-Therefore, proposals must ensure they are of high quality design, and that they fit in with properties in the area in terms of their height, scale, massing, materials and design.
-They must also demonstrate that they do not impact negatively on the amenity of surrounding properties by way of being overbearing, overlooking or overshadowing. - 3.29 Flooding has already been identified as a significant issue in Acomb, and this policy seeks to re-inforce the importance of incorporating SuDS into any scheme to ameliorate run-off and drainage impacts elsewhere. - 3.30 There are brownfield sites within the settlement boundary where new housing development could take place.
-These could be a combination of conversion schemes within the settlement, or re-development of brownfield sites (for example the bus depot) near the entrance to the Village. - 3.31 Any development on the bus depot site, should seek to re-inforce local character.
-For example, by ensuring that it pays particular attention to the role of that site as a 'gateway' into the Village. - 3.32 Any development of 5 units or more should be supported by a Design Brief or Master Plan for the site.
-Any developer should consult closely with the Parish Council on this Design Brief, and undertake local consultation as advocated in paragraph 189 of the NPPF.
+Policy 6 encourages proposals to be of high quality design and to fit in with properties in the area in terms of their height, scale, massing, materials and design.
+Proposals should also demonstrate that they do not impact negatively on the amenity of surrounding properties by way of being overbearing, overlooking or overshadowing.

+- 3.23 Flooding has already been identified as a significant issue in Acomb.
+Policy 6 seeks to re-inforce the importance of incorporating SuDS into any scheme to ameliorate run-off and drainage impacts elsewhere. - 3.24 There are brownfield sites within the settlement boundary where new housing development could take place.
+These could be a combination of conversion schemes within the settlement, or re-development of brownfield sites (for example the bus depot) near the entrance to the Village. - 3.25 Any development on the bus depot site, should seek to re-inforce local character by, for example, ensuring that it pays particular attention to the role of that site as a 'gateway' into the Village.